psanders/app/README.md

 Once the system is up, you can run Jetty using the following command inside the **app's** folder

+> Astive Toolkit and JsonPath must be installed manually in maven local :(

 ```

 cd fonoster/app/webui